A good and worthy book, and I LOVE the title.

 The author was willing to admit that even two very much in love and committed people had problems in their marriage .. prologue, page 9 ...
 "But I'm worried we want different things from our relationship.
 I feel like we are connected halfway.
 I don't want to learn about your worries by accident".

 "Half way"?
 Pretty damned good for a relationship.
 One human brain is the single most complicated thing we know about in the universe -- at least trillions of connections, and mostly we are completely clueless of how it operates.
 Two brains?
 And for believers, "spirits", "love", and connections to the infinite?
-Perhaps .0001 % "connected" is all even the closest can hope for.
+Perhaps .0001 % "connected" is all even the closest can hope for in the life in which we breath.

 I fear I did not give the book high enough praise.
 READ IT, there are a myriad of things that make it worthwhile to read -- you get to know a brilliant neurosurgeon on a fairly deep level and understand a TINY bit of what it takes to walk that road.

 In the end though, Plato, Caesar, Augustine, DaVinci, Luther, Einstein -- pick your favorite.
 Only ONE life and death really matters eternally -- Jesus!
 ALL of us DEARLY want to be "special" -- The author talked of his expertise, the fact that he had not caused a leak of spinal fluid in a year, and some surgeon trying to help him did.
 I sometimes feel pride in my writing, or my maybe "imposing presence" in some cases.
-The author was WAY more special than I will EVER be, and ALL of our works which we so very much want to be "special" are "filthy rags" --- BUT, in the power of Christ, even the LOWEST among us is the HIGHEST!
+The author was WAY more special than I will EVER be, and ALL of our works which we so very much want to be "special" are "filthy rags" --- BUT, in the power of Christ, we are all infinitely loved! (sadly, not all of us accept that love)